mdn/content/files/en-us/web/accessibility/aria/roles/combobox_role/index.md

 {{draft}}

-The `combobox` role defines an elemnt as a popup widget with an open button from which the user can select a value from a collection of possible values.
+The `combobox` role is for input that controls another element, such as a listbox or grid, that can dynamically pop up to help the user set the value of the input.

 ## Description